Communication

 Draw out expertise

-Prefacing with "You know more about this than anyone; what do you think?" makes people feel recognized and elicits deeper responses.
+Prefacing with "I think you know more about this than anyone - what's your take?" makes people feel recognized and elicits deeper responses.
+This technique, known as competence acknowledgment, works well with supervisors and clients alike.

 Show vulnerability

-"I am not familiar with this area; could you explain?" puts the other person in a teaching role and equalizes the relationship.
+"I am not familiar with this area - could you explain?" puts the other person in a teaching role and equalizes the relationship.
+While it takes courage, people tend to feel closer to honest individuals than to seemingly perfect ones.

 Questions to Avoid

-Leading questions ("Don't you think...?") and test-like questions damage trust.
-Overly personal questions require careful judgment based on relationship stage.
+Leading questions and test-like questions damage trust.
+Overly personal questions require careful judgment based on the stage of the relationship.
 Good questions serve the other person, not your ego.

 Key Takeaways